NiralyaJ/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Sample Action

-Write your answer here.

-A sample action is one action selected from the action space.
+A sample action selected from the action space is:

+Priority Treatment

+This action gives higher priority to a patient who requires quicker medical attention.

 ---

 ## Transition Probability

-Write your answer here.

-The transition probability explains how the environment moves from one state to another after an action is taken.
+The transition probability represents the chance of a patient moving from one medical condition to another after a treatment action is taken.

 General form: